joetex/DayZ-BoutDangTimeTools/README.md

  <a name="copygamefiles"/>

 #### CopyGameFiles.bat
-> Warning: Duplicates DayZ game files (approx 14 GB)
+> Warning: Duplicates DayZ game files for sandbox environment (approx 14 GB)
+> Note: Only copies missing or modified files, so subsequent runs will be much faster.
 > It's important to sandbox your DayZ game directory, so your normal play is not affected.
 This will move all the required files to the P:/MultiplayerGame directory.
 If there is an update to DayZ Client or Server, run this tool to copy only the modified files.

  <a name="startstop"/>